Wind-River/software-parts-catalog1/README.md

 Maintaining a catalog of software components (parts) is a requirement whether generating SBOMs for managing license compliance, security assurance, export control, or safety certification.
 We developed a highly searchable scalable software parts database (catalog) enabling companies to seamlessly manage 1000s, 10,000s if not 100,000s of software parts from which their products are comprised.

 ## Software Parts
 There are different ways to define what a software part is.
 In the most basic sense the different parts represent the building blocks from which software solutions are comprised.
-Software parts stored in the catalog can consist of any of the following levels of granulatity:
+Software parts stored in the catalog can consist of any of the following levels of granularity:
 - a single file (source or binary)
 - a collection for files (e.g., archive, package)
 - application/program/library binary